Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Introduction

-We focus on the following type of degeneration of $X_t$.
-Given a path $X_t \in \TT ~ $, $X_t$ is {\it pinched along a loop} $m$ if \begin{itemize} \item $\length_{X_t} m \to 0$, and \item if an essential loop $\ell$ in $S \minus m$ is not homotopic to $m$, then $\length_{X_t} \ell$ is bounded between two positive numbers for all $t \geq 0$. \end{itemize} Here $``\length_{X_t}"$ is either the extremal length of $X_t$ or the hyperbolic length of the uniformization of $X_t$.
-(In the augmented Teichmüller space, the above definition of pincing is equivalent to saying that $X_t$ accumulates to a compact subset of the boundary stratum which corresponds to $m$ having zero length.)
+We focus on the following basic type of degeneration of $X_t$.
+Given a path $X_t \in \TT ~ $, $X_t$ is {\it pinched along a loop} $m$ if \begin{itemize} \item $\length_{X_t} m \to 0$, and \item if an essential loop $\ell$ in $S \minus m$ is {\it not} homotopic to $m$, then $\length_{X_t} \ell$ is bounded between two positive numbers for all $t \geq 0$. \end{itemize} Here $``\length_{X_t}"$ is either the extremal length of $X_t$ or the hyperbolic length of the uniformization of $X_t$.
+(In the augmented Teichmüller space, this definition of pinching is equivalent to saying that $X_t$ accumulates to a compact subset of the boundary stratum corresponding to $m$ being pinched.)